 The EU is an important partner for Australia in development cooperation activities in the Pacific and is a significant donor in the region.
 Under the tenth European Development Fund, for the period 2007–2013, the EU provided the Pacific with approximately €500 million (around $800 million).
 The EU's Pacific policies are set out in its 2006 Pacific Communication.
 The Communication outlines the EU's commitment to strengthening political relations with Pacific countries; bringing greater focus and coordination to its development activities, including through more emphasis on regional cooperation; and improving the effectiveness of aid delivery, including through closer coordination with other partners, in particular Australia and New Zealand.

 In September 2011, President Barroso and then Prime Minister Gillard agreed that Australia and the EU would enter into delegated cooperation arrangements for aid delivery.
 Delegated cooperation is a practice by which one development agency delivers an aid program on behalf of a partner agency.
-The first two Australia–EU delegated aid projects are in South Sudan—where Australia will fund an EU food security initiative—and in Fiji, where EU funding will support an employment training program.
+In April 2014, Foreign Minister Bishop and the European Commissioner for Development, Mr Andris Piebalgs, signed a declaration marking the commencement of the first two Australia–EU delegated aid projects in South Sudan—where Australia will fund an EU food security initiative—and in Fiji, where EU funding will support an employment training program.

 The European Investment Bank (EIB)—which provides development loans to African, Caribbean and Pacific (ACP) countries—has its Pacific regional headquarters in Sydney.
 The presence of the EIB office contributes to donor coordination between Australia, the EU and developing country partners and improves overall aid effectiveness in the Pacific region.